 We work with partners to make sure that all our assignments are locally identified, locally relevant, and locally delivered.
 Our goal is to transfer skills and knowledge so that the changes achieved during an assignment remain sustainable after a volunteer returns to New Zealand.

-Right now, in the Pacific and beyond, Kiwi volunteers are working on everything from disaster recovery in Vanuatu to special education in Samoa and safe drinking water in Timor-Leste.
-Together with our partners, VSA volunteers are building local businesses, providing education and improving health, safeguarding the environment and fostering good governance, delivering nearly 200 community-driven and owned projects.
+Normally, in the Pacific and beyond, Kiwi volunteers work on everything from disaster recovery in Vanuatu to special education in Samoa and safe drinking water in Timor-Leste.
+Together with our partners, VSA volunteers build local businesses, provide education and improve health, safeguard the environment and foster good governance, delivering community-driven and owned projects.

 What’s in it for me and how can I benefit?